Liam-Malone/zglfw/README.md

 If for some reason you would like to run this program yourself, it can be compiled using a nightly build of zig -- which should work on any platform

-> NOTE: currently this program doesn't do anything, except exit when you hit <Esc>
+> NOTE: currently this program doesn't do anything, except exit when you hit escape

 Currently included dependencies:
  - mach-glfw